iimyzf/Inception/README.md

 ## Is the Daemon process PID 1?
 And how does they differ from each other?

-  <ins><strong>The daemon process is NOT the PID 1</strong></ins>, the daemon process is a background process that runs continuosuly on a system and performs a specific task.
+  `The daemon process is NOT the PID 1`, the daemon process is a background process that runs continuosuly on a system and performs a specific task.
 In contrast, PID 1 is the first process that the kernel starts in a Unix-based system and plays a special role in the system.

 ## What is WP-CLI?